rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 #### Stats with additional filters

 Sometimes it is needed to calculate [stats](https://docs.victoriametrics.com/victorialogs/logsql/#stats-pipe) on different subsets of matching logs.
-This can be done by inserting `if (<any_filters>)` condition between [stats function](https://docs.victoriametrics.com/victorialogs/logsql/#stats-pipe-functions) and `result_name`, where `any_filter` can contain arbitrary [filters](https://docs.victoriametrics.com/victorialogs/logsql/#filters).
+This can be done by inserting an `if (<any_filters>)` condition between the [stats function](https://docs.victoriametrics.com/victorialogs/logsql/#stats-pipe-functions) and `result_name`, where `any_filters` can contain arbitrary [filters](https://docs.victoriametrics.com/victorialogs/logsql/#filters).
-For example, the following query calculates individually the number of [logs messages](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field) with `GET`, `POST` and `PUT` [words](https://docs.victoriametrics.com/victorialogs/logsql/#word), additionally to the total number of logs over the last 5 minutes:
+For example, the following query calculates individually the number of [log messages](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field) with `GET`, `POST` and `PUT` [words](https://docs.victoriametrics.com/victorialogs/logsql/#word), additionally to the total number of logs over the last 5 minutes:

 ```logsql